Jon Owen Jones

 Jonathan Owen Jones (born 19 April 1954) is a Welsh politician.
 He was the Labour and Co-operative Member of Parliament for Cardiff Central from 1992 to 2005.
 He was then an unsuccessful candidate for Change UK in Wales at the 2019 European Parliament election.

 Early life

 Jon Owen Jones was born in Maerdy.
-He attended the Ysgol Gyfun Rhydfelen school on Glyndwr Avenue in Rhydyfelin (it moved to Main Road in Church Village in 2006), Pontypridd.
+He attended the Ysgol Gyfun Rhydfelen school on Glyndwr Avenue in Rhydyfelin, Pontypridd.
 He studied at the University of East Anglia, gaining a BSc in Ecology in 1975.
 In 1976 he went to University College of Wales, Cardiff, gaining a PGCE.
 Jones was a teacher before entering Parliament, teaching biology and science in comprehensive schools from 1977 to 1992.
 He was president of Caerphilly NUT in 1983, then Mid Glamorgan NUT in 1984.
 He was a councillor for the Adamsdown ward on Cardiff City Council from 1987 to 1992.

 Parliamentary career

 Jones was the Labour and Co-operative MP for the Cardiff Central constituency from 1992 to 2005.
 He was a whip from 1993 to 1998, then a junior minister at the Welsh Office until 1999.
 He won his seat again in 2001 with a majority of 659.
 He lost his seat at the 2005 general election to Jenny Willott of the Liberal Democrats.

 As part of the investigation into United Kingdom parliamentary expenses scandal, Jones was found to have over claimed £513.10.